 - Proposing something different from the norm often requires extra time and consideration.
 Don’t be surprised if the committee refuses to make a snap decision.

 - Sometimes applications take time to review.
 Applications are handled as quickly as possible in the order of sign up.
 Please remember that ALC Committee members are volunteers.

-Read the current ALC Requirements & Guidelines (Approved November 23, 2015).
-Hard copies are available from Guest Services in the Madera Clubhouse.
+Read the current ALC Requirements & Guidelines (Updated July 7, 2017).
+Hard copies are available from the Concierge Desk, located in the lobby of the Madera Clubhouse.
 For almost all changes to the exterior of your home and/or landscaping, you need a permit from the ALC.
 The ALC meets on Thursday mornings and start the permit hearings at 9 AM in the Madera Clubhouse.
 The sign up sheet is available about 7:00 AM.
 You’ll need a permit application, drawings or pictures of your project, and permits from the City of Sahuarita if it’s a building project (patio cover, party wall, gas line extension, etc.) Swapping out a small plant or installing low voltage lighting doesn’t require a permit.

 - Online Permit Application - The ALC's online Permit Application form was meant to save residents time and energy tracking down the application before they came to the committee for a review of their project.
 Do not drop off completed forms in the Madera Clubhouse.
 Permits are approved or rejected in person, on Thursdays, starting at 9 AM in the Gold Room of the Madera Clubhouse.